arqex/freezer/README.md

 ```

 ## Events
 Freezer objects emit `update` events whenever their data changes.
-It is also possible to listen to `update` events in a intermediate node by creating a listener on it using the method `getListener`.
+It is also possible to listen to `update` events in an intermediate node by creating a listener on it using the `getListener` method.

 #### getListener()
 Returns a listener that emits an `update` event when the node is updated.
 The listener implements the [listener API](#listener-api).